Felt Star Pendant and Tree Topper

 Twinkling lights on park trees and glass balls hung in shop windows, little by little it’s beginning to look a lot like Christmas in New York City!
 I know some people can be a bit Grinch-y about the commercialism of the holiday season, but it’s hard to resist the special feeling of Christmas in the city.
 It’s contagious!

 Inspired by this burgeoning holiday cheer, we’re starting to feather our holiday nests with these lovely felt ornaments.
 Laura designed an elegant 3-dimensional Felt Star that will look equally beautiful hung from a doorway or perched atop a tree.
 And Molly designed a set of graceful Felt Snow Ball Ornaments that will add a playful Christmas feeling to your tree or mantle.

 Felt is our favorite ornament-making material because it’s soft, natural, and so easy.
 Ecru is especially lovely because it’s peaceful, classic, and reminiscent of a fresh blanket of snow.
-And to add a little holiday sparkle we accented our ornaments with the beautiful new DMC metallic thread.
+And to add a little holiday sparkle we accented our ornaments with the beautiful new DMC's Silver Metallic Embroidery Floss. -Laura

 To make one 8-inch, one 10 1/2-inch and one 13-inch Felt Star Pendant or just one 18-inch Felt Star Pendant:

-- 2 hanks of Silver Metallic DMC Embroidery Floss
+- 2 hanks of DMC's Silver Metallic Embroidery Floss

 - 100% Cotton Thread to match the felt, I used Gutermann 1040